|Credit: Leigh Prather / Shutterstock.com|

 And the debate continues …

-Brain size has nothing to do with scores on standardized intelligence tests, according to a brain-scan study of young children.
+Brain size seems to have nothing to do with scores on standardized intelligence tests, according to a brain-scan study of young children.

 Michael McDaniel, an industrial and organizational psychologist at Virginia Commonwealth University, has claimed that bigger brains do make for smarter people.
 Many researchers, however, disagree with McDaniel's conclusion.
-His research, published in 2005 in the journal Intelligence, suggested that across all age and sex groups, brain volume is linked to intelligence.
+His research, published in 2005 in the journal Intelligence, suggested that across all age groups and sexes, brain volume is linked to intelligence.

 Men are smarter than women, according to research published in 2006, which the study researchers say could be due to men having relatively larger brains, a difference of about 0.2 pounds (100 grams).
 Another scientist put forth several socio-cultural factors that would make the men-smarter results null.